 - Preheat oven to 400 degrees F.

 - Prepare the roasted blackberries.
-Toss together 2 cups of blackberries with 2 tbsp brown sugar and ½ tsp cinnamon.
+Toss together 2 cups of blackberries with 2 tablespoon brown sugar and ½ teaspoon cinnamon.
 Spread in an even layer on a lined baking sheet and roast for 20 minutes, tossing the blackberries halfway through.
 Remove from the oven and let cool.

 - Preheat the broiler.